microservices-Dikara/readme/README.md

       docker compose up --build api-gateway

-If Running All Services at Once
+2.If Running All Services at Once

       docker compose up --build

-Updating a Specific Service (After Code or Dependency Changes) If you have updated the code or dependencies for a specific service:
+3.Updating a Specific Service (After Code or Dependency Changes) If you have updated the code or dependencies for a specific service:

       docker compose stop {service_name}